Azure/azure-functions-durable-extension/samples/durable-client-managed-identity/functions-app/README.md

 ## Notes

 - The Azure Functions runtime requires a storage account to start, with the default connection name `Storage`.
-- For Durable Functions initiated by the Durable Client to run successfully, both the Durable Client and the Functions runtime must use the same storage account.
-If you need to use a custom storage connection name for the Durable Client, ensure you also update the Azure Functions runtime to use this custom name.
+- When injecting a Durable Client, it also requires a storage account, with the same default connection name `Storage`.
+However, you can use a custom connection name for a separate storage account as runtime for the durable client.
+For example, in this sample we use custom name `ClientStorage`.~